garciadelcastillo/ffmpeg-cheatsheet/README.md

     ffmpeg -framerate 30 -i frame_%05d.png output.mp4

 `-framerate 30` sets the rate for the *input stream*.
-`frame_%05d.png` assumes a filename with a suffix of 5 padded digits.
+`frame_%05d.png` assumes a filename with a suffix of 5 padded digits starting at 0.
+Otherwise, add starting number: `ffmpeg -start_number 100 -i input.mp4 ...`

 To force a particular codec, use `-vf format=`: